mikewongtkd/freescoretkd/trunk/docs/userguide.md

 - Open Google Chrome web browser
 - Navigate to http://freescore.net
 - Follow the instructions to register your device

+## Order of Operations

+- Use the Division Manager to enter some division information
+- Connect the devices
+- Pray to a higher power

+## How it Works

+The FreeScore system creates a private wireless network when it is powered on.
+Devices such as the ring computer and the judge scoring tablets can connect to the wireless network.

+Once connected the devices can use the latest Google Chrome browser to navigate to the webpage at `http://freescore.net` to register the device and download the proper software (i.e. judge scoring system for judge scoring tablets, division management system and computer operator system for the ring computers).

 ## Troubleshooting